JordBant/Whether-theres-Weather-Pub/readme.md

 A dynamic weather application created in Vanilla Javascript, HTML and CSS.
 A similar project exists in 53-ES6 repo.
+This repo is for production and the codebase is pushed to a heroku repo

 Functionality
 -------------